-In order to be given the required “endorsement” by the club in the purchase of a members first General Category Handgun;
+In order to be given the required “endorsement” by the club for members to purchase their first General Category Handgun;

 You should also decide which of the sport shooting discipline/s you want to participate in.

-This WILL impact what type of handgun is best to purchase as a beginner target shooter.
+This WILL impact what type of handgun is best to purchase as a new target shooter.

 Don forget to ASK fellow shooters at the range and also your Range Officers!